 You are required to read one or two research papers for each lecture.
-These are available from the module website on Study Direct.
-Students should complete the essential reading prior to attending the relevant lecture and make notes on relevant readings before seminars.
-Seminars provide an opportunity to ask questions regarding any difficulties in understanding lectures or your reading.
-A guide to reading and making notes on research papers is provided below.
+These are available on the module website.
+Students should complete the essential reading prior to attending the relevant lecture.

 ADDITIONAL READING

 In addition to the essential reading, you are advised to read a selection of the additional readings highlighted for each lecture.
 You could also undertake your own electronic searches of the relevant literature (e.g. using PsychInfo) for each topic.